Myositis Caregivers: Your life has changed, too

 November is National Family Caregivers Month.
 This is our time to celebrate you, our Caregivers, and acknowledge all you do.

-Myositis Support and Understanding supports Caregivers and offers a Facebook support group for Family and Friends at: Facebook.com/groups/myositisfamilyandfriends.
+Myositis Support and Understanding supports Caregivers and offers a Facebook support group for Family and Friends at Facebook.com/groups/myositisfamilyandfriends.
 And, join our new Myositis Support Community, in partnership with Inspire.
 This group offers a great opportunity for Caregivers to share ideas, understanding, and emotional support.
 This is not for patients.

 We know you sometimes get frustrated and just don’t know what to do, say, or how to act when Myositis takes its toll on us.
 So, here is some straight talk about how, when you are a Caregiver, Myositis might change your life and what you can do to help your loved one and yourself.